What do you do that the landlord cannot do themselves?

 What type of tenants can you reference for us?

-Professional Individuals, those on Housing benefit, Local Authority Referrakls, International tenants and Asylum Seekers.
+Professional Individuals, those on Housing benefit, Local Authority Referrals, International tenants and Asylum Seekers.

 What do I need to do to get rid of Squatters?

 Contact us and we can help you through the process.

 What is the limit of annual rent for an Assured Shorthold Tenancy?